markuryy/IE323/kiosk-presentation/final_report.md

 ### Key Findings and Their Significance

-Our mathematical analysis using Fitts' Law quantifies what users have been reporting: the current kiosk design creates significant physical and cognitive barriers.
+Our mathematical analysis using the ISO equation adapted from Fitts' Law quantifies what users have been reporting: the current kiosk design creates significant physical and cognitive barriers.
 The calculated Index of Difficulty (ID) difference between seated (8.54 bits) and standing (8.48 bits) users may appear small, but this compounds with each interaction in a typical ordering session requiring 4-8 touches.
 When combined with the non-optimal viewing angles we measured, this creates a substantially higher cognitive load for users with mobility devices.

 The physical measurements revealed systematic ADA violations that directly correlate with our user experience data.
 The 50.1cm excess in mounting height doesn't just violate technical standards - it translates to the dramatic drop in seated accessibility scores (from 3.0 to 1.3/5) reported by users.
 Similarly, the 34.2% of locations failing to meet minimum clear space requirements explains the clustering of mobility device users in the lower range of our interface intuitiveness scores.